 It seems like we’re leaning a little heavily on the band’s seventies back catalog, but we’re just following their lead, as the first single that was taken from Destroyer is still part of their live set.

 Shout It Out Loud was the first KISS single to crack the top forty, and was also their first single to reach the number one spot, albeit in Canada.
 They’re still playing the song, and the fans, us included, are still singing along with them whenever they do.
 It’s a simple mantra, and one that we happen to believe in and endorse “Shout it, shout it, shout it out loud…”

 Taken from KISS’s sixth album, and their first to enter the Billboard top five, Love Gun, the song of the same name has been played live on every single KISS tour since it was released.
-Paul Stanley wrote and arranged the song and has gone on record as stating that it’s his favorite KISS song and the one that he’s most proud of.
+Paul Stanley wrote and arranged the song and has gone on record as stating that it’s his favorite KISS song (see Paul Stanley’s list of his favourite singers here)and the one that he’s most proud of.
 And yes, it is about what you think it’s about…